myhdl/myhdl/doc/source/manual/intro.rst

 A 4-bits wide :class:`intbv` instance is assigned the value 12.
 In binary representation this is '1100', that means the msb is set.
-The instance is create with min=0 and max=16, which qualifies it to be classified as 'unsigned' by the ``signed`` function.
-The function call will return the binary '1100' as 2's complement value, which is -4.
-Note that the return type is a integer/long type.
+The instance is create with min=0 and max=16, which qualifies it for the value to be classified as 'unsigned' by the ``signed`` function.
+The function call will return the binary '1100' as two's complement value, which is -4.
+Note that the return type is a integer type.

+To come back to the initial data bus example, the ``signed`` function can be used in connection with a slice to slice the real and the imaginary part from the data bus as follows:

+ real = data_bus[].signed()
+ imag = data_bus[].signed()

 .. _intro-python: